This is the multi-page printable view of this section. Click here to print.

 or provide a System Prompt in the Stage Config that is tailored to your pipeline.

-We strongly recommend you have the LLM output only a JSON object for two main reasons: Firstly, LLMs tend to follow instructions better when
+We strongly recommend you have the LLM output only a JSON object for two main reasons: Firstly, LLMs tend to follow instructions better when instructed to do so.
+Secondly, Lucille can then parse the JSON response and fully integrate it into your Document.

 Example